jameslawler/notes/docs/portuguese/verbs/irregular/vir.md

 1. Movement Toward the Speaker:

-Use "vir" when talking about someone or something coming toward the speaker.
-Example: "Ela vem visitar-nos neste fim de semana."
-(She is coming to visit us this weekend.)
-Example: "Os amigos vêm para a festa."
-(The friends are coming to the party.)
+   - Portuguese: Movimento para - ex: Os amigos vêm para a festa.
+   - English: Movement to - e.g: The friends are coming to the party.

 2. Origin or Birthplace:

-Use "vir" to express where someone or something comes from or originated.
-Example: "Ela vem do Brasil."
-(She comes from Brazil.)
-Example: "Essa receita vem da minha avó."
-(This recipe comes from my grandmother.)
+   - Portuguese: Origem ou local de nascimento - ex: Ela vem do Brasil.
+   - English: Origin or birthplace - e.g: She comes from Brazil.

-3. Future Plans or Events:
+3. Future Plans:

-Use "vir" to indicate future plans or events, similar to "ir" (to go).
+   - Portuguese: Planos futuros - ex: Eles vêm jantar conosco amanhã.
-Example: "Eles vêm jantar conosco amanhã."
-(They are coming to have dinner with us tomorrow.)
+   - English: Future plans - e.g: They are coming to have dinner with us tomorrow.
-Example: "O concerto vem sendo anunciado há semanas."
-(The concert has been announced for weeks.)

 ## Exercises